alexmanrique/jekyll-now/_posts/2018-02-23-dependency-injection-in-code.md

-I recommend <a href="https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627"> Growing object-oriented software guided by tests</a> where it explains how you can make your software more object oriented using unit tests and supports the idea that if your code is difficult to test it means that it has to be improved.
+I recommend <a href="https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627"> Growing object-oriented software guided by tests</a> where it explains how you can make your software more object oriented using unit tests and supports the idea that if your code is difficult to test it means that it must be improved.